Angela Richardson, Reg. MBACP (Accred) - Counsellor and Supervisor

 I am trained to integrate Clarkson's five relationship model, and have added to this by undertaking further transpersonal training.
 As an Integrative counsellor, I draw upon different counselling theories that offer flexible ways of working with you, keeping your best interests in mind in our work together.
-I have a person-centred grounding to my work and tend to integrate and draw upon psychodynamic and Transpersonal themes, or by exploring solution-focused approaches to help you achieve your goals.

 If you are having difficulties in your relationships, I can help you to talk about and explore these issues.
 These might be current or past relationship issues, and I can help you to be aware of re-occurring patterns such as why we are attracted to a certain type of person.

 I work with a wide range of issues and have an interest in working with issues of diversity and difference, cultural issues, or issues that might be perceived as taboo or unspeakable in society, community or with family.

 I am experienced in working with bereaved clients, including complex bereavement and clients bereaved by sudden or traumatic death.
 I work with clients who bring issues at the end of life, and work with adult survivors of childhood sexual abuse and other aspects of trauma or abuse in adulthood or childhood.
 I support survivors of rape and other aspects of sexual or ritual trauma, as well as working with adults who experienced neglect or emotional abuse in their lives.